siddhanth36/dtails/ENVIRONMENT_CONFIGURATION.md

 2. **For Local Testing:**
    - Copy `.env.example` to `.env`
-   - Fill in values from your local PostgreSQL and Cloudinary setup
+   - Fill in values from your Supabase project and local PostgreSQL
    - Run `npm start` and verify success messages

 3. **For Troubleshooting:**
    - If server fails to start, check for missing env variables
-   - If uploads fail, check Cloudinary credentials are correct
+   - If uploads fail, check Supabase bucket is PUBLIC and credentials are correct
    - If database fails, check DATABASE_URL is valid

 ---